tomsWebConsulting/twcsl/Element/Member Area/Member Area Log In Dialog Change/README.md

 ## Callback Example

-You can optionally create a [callback][7] function to further customize the processing of the sign in dialog.
+You can optionally create a [callback][7] function to further customize the processing of the member area log in dialog.

 Following is example code.